 Practice exercises that build your attention control.
 Some of the best attention control exercises come from the field of stress management.
 For example, spend a few minutes every day focusing only on your breathing, shutting out everything else.
 Or concentrate on each of your senses, one at a time, as you eat your first bite of a food at each meal.

 Keeping active can make it easier for your memory to be at its best.
 For example, two recent studies found that both men and women remembered better if they participated in moderate exercise (such as walking) on a regular basis.
-These findings mesh well with the Surgeon General’s recommendation for people to engage in 30 minutes of moderate physical activity most days of the week.
+These findings mesh well with the Surgeon General’s recommendation for people to engage in at least 150 minutes of moderate physical activity each week (or roughly 30 minutes most days of the week).